lubuntu-team/manual/source/2/2.5/2.5.1/K3b.rst

 Customizing
 ------------
 To configure settings for K3b :menuselection:`Settings --> Configure K3b` or press :kbd:`Control + Shift + ,`.
 To ask to save projects on exit automatically check the :guilabel:`Ask to save projects on exit` checkbox.
 To hide the main K3b window while burning a disc check the :guilabel:`Hide main window while writing` checkbox.
 To toggle showing a splash screen for K3b when it starts up check/uncheck the :guilabel:`Show splash screen` checkbox.
+To change what K3b does with dialog boxes you can change what to do in the :guilabel:`Default action dialog settings` menu.
 To view information about your devices use the :guilabel:`Devices` tab.

 To show settings for :guilabel:`Notifications` has settings for notifications.
 The context you use are for choosing :guilabel:`Process successful`, :guilabel:`Process error`, :guilabel:`Track data not found`, :guilabel:`Waiting for medium`, :guilabel:`Mount/unmount failed`, :guilabel:`No problems found` , or :guilabel:`Busy`.
 To make a popup show up choose the :guilabel:`Show a message in popup` checkbox.